 These types of graphic design resources mean you don’t have to start everything from scratch.

-Marketplace works on a pay as you go basis, though there’s also a subscription version called Envato Elements, which offers unlimited downloads starting at $16.50/month.
+There’s also a subscription option called Envato Elements, which offers unlimited downloads starting at $16.50/month.

 If you regularly use a lot of graphic design resources, this can be a reasonable investment to access a wide range of digital assets.
 In particular, the access to files beyond graphic design, like sound effects and Website plugs makes it even better value.

 If you’d like to learn how to create some of those digital assets yourself, the sister site to Envato marketplace called Tutsplus offers a wide range of “how to” videos.

 Many are free to access, particularly the ones which cover the basic introduction to a skill.